neutrinojs/neutrino/packages/airbnb-base/README.md

 ## Middleware options

-This preset uses the same middleware options as [@neutrinojs/eslint](https://neutrinojs.org/packages/eslint/).
+This preset uses the same middleware options as [@neutrinojs/eslint](https://neutrinojs.org/packages/eslint/#usage).
 If you wish to customize what is included, excluded, or any ESLint options, you can provide an options object with the middleware and this will be merged with our internal defaults for this preset.
 Use an array pair instead of a string to supply these options.

-_Example: Turn off semicolons from being required as defined by the Airbnb rules._
+_Example: Extend from a custom configuration (it will be applied after Airbnb) and turn off semicolons from being required._

 ```js
 module.exports = {